stellagress/p5-python-finance-project/README.md

 # Investment Platform (SM Investments)

-SM Investments is a place where users are able to access their account by logining in or signing up entering a simulator platform that allow users to see their Portfolio, buy and sell stocks.
+SM Investments is a place where users are able to access their account by logining in or signing up, entering a simulator platform that allow users to see their Portfolio, buy and sell stocks.

-For more information about Project Requirements, please check notes below:
+For more information about Project Requirements, please check notes
 -[Notes](./notes/notes.md)

 ## Technologies
+- JavaScript with React
 - Python
 - SQLAlchemy
 - SQLite
+- Flask
-- CLI
+- CSS/ HTML
-- Additional packages - imports:
-    * simple-term-menu
-    * prettycli
-    * datetime

 ## Installation Instructions
 Please follow steps to start:
 1. Fork and Clone repository to your local machine
 2. cd into directory and open file
 3. Install required Python packages:
+* pipenv install
-* pipenv --python3
+* pipenv shell
+4. Install required Node package (inside client directory):
-* pipenv install alembic
+* npm install
-4. Run cli.py in terminal
+5. Inside server directory:
+* flask db upgrade
+* python seed.py
+* python app.py

 ## How to use the app
 ### 1. Viewing Current Inventory